djalbat/occam-grammar-utilities/README.md

 term          ::=  [number] ;

 ```
 Here the first rule is immediately left recursive.
 When the parser encounters this rule it will immediately enter an infinite loop as it tries to evaluate the right hand side.
-In order to eliminate it, the rule can be rewritten to be right recursive.
-The first definition `expression operator expression` is discarded and a the name of a new, right recursive rule `expression~` is appended to the remaining two definitions.
+In order to eliminate immediate left recursion, the first definition `expression operator expression` is discarded and a the name of a new, right recursive rule `expression~` is appended to the remaining two definitions.
 The new, right recursive rule itself consists of two definitions, the first of which `operator expression expression~` is right recursive, the second of which consists of a single terminating part `ε` which permits the parser to continue when the first definition no longer results in a match:

 ```
 expression    ::=  "(" expression ")" expression~